TheV360/sb_file_toolkit/README.md

 - SB3 DAT files
 - Compression (see sb general channel 2021-10-24)
 - BMP/PNG to GRP

+### Distant Future Plans (have to have the solid foundation first)

+- SB3 project support (SBAPI's file format doc will have the info on this)
 - SB4 files maybe

 ## Documentation